M0nicah/jossie-ecomm/CSS_DEVELOPMENT.md

-# CSS Development Guide - Jossie Fancies
+# CSS Development Guide - Jossie SmartHome

 This project uses **Tailwind CSS** with a proper build process instead of the CDN for production-ready performance.